 A request for review must be filed within 60 days of receipt of the hearing decision or dismissal, but if that is not possible, the claimant may ask the AC to extend the time to file a request for review.

 When preparing the letter, OAO staff will use the COR 19 template in the Document Generation System, modifying the content of the letter, as needed, to address the particular fact scenario.
-An OAO branch chief or his or her designee will sign the letter.

 In addition to sending the letter to the claimant and appointed representative, if any, OAO staff will: